 Lifting Isn’t Easy

 Truckers don’t just drive – they have to load and unload their shipments.
-Without lifting gear to help them it’s very easy to injure the muscles in the back or the spine.
+Without lifting or landing gear like this semi trailer landing gear to help them, it’s very easy to injure the muscles in the back or the spine.

 Falls Are Common